xzilla/teleport/README.md

 # teleport
 [![Build Status](https://travis-ci.org/pagarme/teleport.svg?branch=master)](https://travis-ci.org/pagarme/teleport)

-A trigger-based Postgres replicator that performs DDL migrations by diffing schema changes and replicating real-time data changes based on DML triggers.
+A trigger-based Postgres replicator that performs real-time data changes based on DML triggers, and DDL migrations by either DDL event triggers or by diffing schema changes when event triggers are not available.
 In other words, a complete replicator that works without any special permissions on the database, just like the ones you don't have in AWS RDS.

 Yes, you read it right

 ## How it works

-In a configurable time interval, teleport diffs the current schema and replicate new tables, columns, indexes and so on from the source to the target.
+When DDL event triggers are not available, using a configurable time interval, Teleport diffs the current schema and replicate new tables, columns, indexes and so on from the source to the target.
 Inserted, updated or deleted rows are detected by triggers on the source, which generate events that teleport transform into batches for the appropriate targets.

 If teleport fails to apply a batch of new/updated rows due to a schema change that is not reflected on target yet, it will queue the batch, apply the schema